3 DAY COTOPAXI-QUILOTOA-CHIMBORAZO

 DAY 1: QUITO – COTOPAXI NATIONAL PARK

 At 07:00 AM we leave Quito and after driving south for 1,5 hours on the Pan-American highway we reach the park entrance of Cotopaxi National Park.
-We drive through pine forest and soon reach the museum of the park.
-After visiting the museum and savoring a cup of ginger tea we continue the ascent in our 4-wheel drive vehicle until we reach the highest point of the tour, 4.500 meters/15.000 feet.
+We drive through pine forest and soon we arrive to the Visitors Center of the park.
+After visiting the Center, we continue the ascent in our 4-wheel drive vehicle until we reach the highest point of the tour, 4.500 meters/15.000 feet.
 The view from this point is stunning and on a clear day we are able to see 8 volcanoes.

 We then put on helmets, gloves and protection pads and the bike adventure on the world’s highest active volcano can begin.
 The first 8 km will take us down 700 m. on dirt roads through volcanic ash and páramo landscape.
-At 3.800 m. you actually have to do some pedaling heading down another 8 km between volcanic rocks and wild horses to our lunch spot by an Inca ruin at 3.700 m.
+At 3.800 m. you actually have to do some pedaling while we head down another 8 km between volcanic rocks and wild horses to our lunch spot by an Inca ruin at 3.700 m.
 With some luck we might see a condor or a caracara.
-We put the bikes back on the jeep and head for the lake of Limpiopungo at 3.800 m. where we start the 16 km of all downhill biking on dirt roads.
-After another 2 km on a beautiful single track the bike adventure is over for this time.
+We put the bikes back on the jeep and head for the lake of Limpiopungo at 3.800 m. where we start the 16 km downhill biking on dirt roads and tthe bike adventure is over for this time.

-We then ascend by jeep in a southwest direction into the western Cordillera arriving at Quilotoa to spend the night.
-The night’s retreat is a simple but clean inn located in Quilotoa (L)
+We then ascend by jeep in a northwest direction into the western Cordillera arriving at Quilotoa to spend the night.
+The night’s retreat is a simple but clean inn located in Quilotoa run by an indigenous family.

 DAY 2: QUILOTOA – URBINA

-NOT INCLUDED: Meals not mentioned above (D=dinner), entrance fees to National Parks Cotopaxi & Chimborazo (currently free), Quilotoa US $2 per person, drinks, tips, personal expenses.
+NOT INCLUDED: Meals not mentioned above (Breakfast first day, dinners), entrance fees to National Parks Cotopaxi and Chimborazo (currently free of charge), Comunidad Quilotoa US $2, drinks, tips, personal expenses.